tsikhavi/vet-clinic/README.md

 # Vet Clinic Services in Russia

 Welcome to our vet clinic service website!
 We offer our services in over 40 towns in Russia.
-Our website is built on PHP and uses Tailwind CSS for styling.
+Our website is built on php LAMP stack.
 We also utilize the ACF WordPress plugin for easy content management.

 ## Features